click-contrib/click-completion/README.md

 ## Customizing completion

+### Application level

 `click_complete` has a `startswith` function that can be replaced by a custom one in order to customize the completion.
 Some extra environment variable to be used during the completion can be passed to `get_code` and `install`.
 An example is available in [examples/click-completion-command](examples/click-completion-command).

+### Parameter type level

+The custom parameter type may reimplement the `complete` method in order to customize the completion result.
+The `complete` method takes the current context and the incomplete argument to be completed.
+It can return either a list of argument value that match the incomplete argument, or a list of tuples `(arg, help)`.
+This last form is preferred because it allows to display the help during the completion for the shells that supports it.

+An example can be found in the class `DocumentedChoice` in [click_completion.py](click_completion.py).

 ## How it works